andrewdmullen/andrewdmullen.github.io/_pages/hobbies.md

 author_profile: true
 ---

 Outside of work I enjoy outdoor activities and athletics.
 Below are some pictures and a list of some the activities.
-I am always looking for people to train with or go on trips, if you are interest please reach out!
+I am always looking for people to train with or go on trips with!

 ### Triathlon